 Gluten refers to the proteins contained in wheat, barley and rye.
-For people with coeliac disease, gluten can trigger an immune response damaging the stomach, and causing serious health problems (Strawbridge, 2013).
+For people with coeliac disease, gluten can trigger an immune response damaging the lining of the small intestine and can contribute to a range of serious health problems if left unmanaged (Strawbridge, 2013).
 However, in non-coeliacs, gluten is perfectly fine to incorporate into a healthy diet (Strawbridge, 2013).

 So is there any research to support a gluten-free diet for endometriosis?